fukurosan/Jhaystack/docs/configuration.md

 ?> Jhaystack allows you configure how you want your search to be executed.
 For more in depth information about each of the below mentioned options, check out the individual pages.

-#### Specifying Paths
+#### Specifying Filters

 Jhaystack by default scans all nested property values in the provided data set for matches.
-You can however instruct Jhaystack to either only scan paths that match a given set of regular expressions, or scan everything *except* values that match a given set of regular expressions.
+You can however instruct Jhaystack to either only scan paths or values that match a given set of filter functions, or scan everything *except* values that match a given set of filter functions.
+Furthermore, filters are applied to the data right away, meaning that the actual search traversal will be faster since there will be less data to traverse.

 #### Comparison Strategy

 The comparison strategy governs how Jhaystack determines if a value inside of the dataset is a match or not, as well as partly the relevance of the match.
-Comparison strategies could for example be "value x starts with search value y", or "value x contains search value y".
-You can provide multiple comparison strategies that have different relevance to you, and even write your own ones.
-Jhaystack comes with a bunch of built in strategies that should fit most needs, including fuzzy search.
+A comparison strategy consists of comparison functions, which could for example be "value x starts with search value y", or "value x contains search value y".
+You can provide multiple comparison functions that have different relevance to you, and even write your own ones.
+Jhaystack comes with a bunch of built in ones that should fit most needs, including fuzzy search.

 #### Traversal Strategy

 The traversal strategy describes what kind of results you are looking for, and how you want your dataset to be traversed.
 For instance, you may in one scenario be looking for all values that match a given search term, while in another you may be interested in finding objects where at least one value match a given search term.
 Traversal strategies allow you to configure this behaviour.

+#### Preprocessing Strategy

+The preprocessing strategy describes how the values in the search data should be preprocessed before a search is executed.
+This can for example be that all strings should be made uppercase, or that date objects should be reformatted into strings of a given format.

 #### Sorting Strategy